arthur-jacquin/edit/philosophy.md

 sensible defaults.
 Parameters that makes sense modyfing can be, cf config.def.h.

-more hackable, small (<= 3000 SLOC) and hopefully idiomatic codebase
+more hackable, small and hopefully idiomatic codebase

 ## Orthogonality, layers